Polish Bankruptcy RP Diagnostic

 Financial Ratio Redundancy in Distress Prediction

-Financial analysts and machine learning practitioners often compute dozens of ratios from company balance sheets— liquidity ratios, leverage ratios, profitability metrics, efficiency measures, and more.
-While intuition suggests that more ratios improve prediction, correlation among ratios creates feature bloat that destabilizes models and obscures the true drivers of bankruptcy risk.
+Financial analysts compute dozens of ratios from company balance sheets — liquidity, leverage, profitability, efficiency.
+While intuition suggests more ratios improve prediction, correlation among them creates feature bloat that destabilizes models and obscures the true drivers of bankruptcy risk.
+The Polish Companies Bankruptcy dataset contains 64 financial ratio features.
+This diagnostic asks: how many are truly independent?

 Sparse Random Projection Analysis